Creamy Broccoli Pasta

 Top Tips

-• Leftovers are amazing.
-This pantry pasta makes great leftovers and weekly meal prep idea!
+- The leftovers are amazing.
+This pantry pasta makes great leftovers and weekly meal prep ideas!

 How To Store Leftovers

-• Refrigerator: Leftovers will keep for 4 – 5 days in the refrigerator, stored in a covered container.
+- Refrigerator: Leftovers can be stored in a covered container for 4 – 5 days in the refrigerator.

-• Reheat: Simply re-warm on the stovetop over low heat until warmed through, adding a splash or two of non-dairy milk to keep from drying out.
-Alternatively, reheat in the microwave using 30 – 60 second intervals, stirring after each, until warm.
+- Reheat: Simply re-warm on the stovetop over low heat until warmed through, adding a splash or two of non-dairy milk to prevent it from drying out.
+Alternatively, reheat in the microwave using 30 – 60-second intervals, stirring after each, until warm.

 Serving Suggestions